lohjine/opencaptcha/concepts.md

 ### Description

+probably want a captcha that is hard for captcha farms to do -- TIME LIMITO ?!

 IF THIS IS EASIER TO DO, THEN DONT BOTHER WITH LEVEL 7 ???

 The challenge involves wordplay, puns and jokes which require a semantic-level understanding of the language. (how to generate tho??) -- also too difficult for humans/ESL?